bashrc2/epicyon/specification/activitypub.md

 This specification defines two closely related and interacting protocols:

 **A client to server protocol, or "Social API"**
 This protocol permits a client to act *on behalf* of a user.
-For example, this protocol is used by a mobile phone application to interact with a social stream of the user's actor.
+For example, this protocol is used by a mobile phone or laptop application to interact with a social stream of the user's actor.

 **A server to server protocol, or "Federation Protocol"** This protocol is used to distribute activities between actors on different servers/instances, tying them into the same social graph.